clg-du/r-crash-course/lectures/lecture_01/lecture_01.md

 - can be used to document the code.
 - can be used to make the code more readable.

-Adding an apostrophe after the "#" symbol creates a Roxygen comment.
+Adding an apostrophe after the `#` symbol creates a Roxygen comment.
 Roxygen comments are used to generate documentation for functions and packages.
 Roxygen comments are used to create documentation for R packages.
 It is also useful to write comments that can be used to generate markdown documentation, such as the one you are reading now.

-## Our first "Hello World!" program in R
+## Our first `"Hello World!"` program in R

-This example is a simple R script that prints "Hello, World!" to the console. print() is a built-in function in R that prints the specified value to the console.
+This example is a simple R script that prints `"Hello, World!"` to the console.
+`print()` is a built-in function in R that prints the specified value to the console.

-R is case-sensitive, so "print" is not the same as "Print".
+R is case-sensitive, so `print` is not the same as `Print`.
-Print "Hello, World!" to the console
+Print `"Hello, World!"` to the console

 ``` r